henrygd/social-image-server/readme.md

 ### Binary

-If you have Chrome installed, you can download and run the latest binary from the [releases page](https://github.com/henrygd/social-image-server/releases).
+You can download and run the latest binary from the [releases page](https://github.com/henrygd/social-image-server/releases).
+You must have Chrome or Chromium installed on your system.

 ### Docker